mcc-us/ea/_questions/q-residency-status.md

 A. A person with a U.S. green card that lives outside the U.S.
 B. An individual physically present in the United States for 365 days, but does not have a valid visa.
-C. A nonresident alien that marries a U.S. citizen during the year. **correct**
+C. A nonresident alien that marries a U.S. citizen during the year.
 D. A green card holder who returns to his home country before the end of the tax year.

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.